 According to New Jersey laws, it is mandatory to have minimum liability coverage of $750,000.
 This amount may vary if the freight being hauled is hazardous in nature and can go up to $5,000,000.
 For a commodity like oil it would rise to $1,000,000.
 Liability insurance for hauling household goods is slightly lower at $300,000.

 It also depends on your radius of operation and the other states you transport your shipment through.
-If you operate locally within NJ, you could acquire an intrastate only USDOT unique number.
+If you operate locally within NJ, you could acquire an intrastate only US Department of Transportations (USDOT) unique number.
 Certain forms need to be filed by you and processed, in accordance with the rules of USDOT to process your authority, including Form MCS-95, Form E, Form H and the BMC-96.

-The commercial trucking insurance you should settle for is also determined by the kind of vehicle you own and the freight hauled, it could be a flatbed truck, you may be into livestock hauling, hazardous material hauling, intermodal trucking, refrigerated trucking and others.
+The price of commercial trucking insurance you should settle for is also determined by the kind of vehicle you own and the freight hauled.
+For example, it could be a flatbed truck, you may be into horse hauling, hazardous material hauling, intermodal trucking, refrigerated trucking and others.

 General Liability Insurance

-Physical Damage Insurance: It covers you for collisions on the road that may cause damage to your vehicle.
-The other part of this coverage includes comprehensive coverage that is valid for all circumstances except collisions, including fire, theft, vandalism or damage due to animals and weather.
+It covers you for collisions on the road that may cause damage to your vehicle.
+The other part of this coverage includes comprehensive coverage that is valid for all circumstances except collisions, including fire, theft, vandalism, or damage due to animals and weather.

 Bobtail Insurance and Non-Trucking Liability Insurance

-It protects your truck when it is not on the road and the trailer is disconnected from the truck.
-While the truck is not being used to transport shipment, you need to be covered for property damages or injuries caused while using the truck for personal purposes.
+Bobtail insurance protects your truck when it is not on the road, and the trailer is disconnected from the truck.
+While the truck is not being used to transport a shipment, you need to be covered for property damages or injuries caused while using the truck for personal purposes.

-It is basic coverage for the freight being hauled in your truck.
-The minimum amount for this would vary according to the nature of freight being hauled.
+Cargo insurance is basic coverage for the freight being hauled in your truck.
+The minimum amount for this would vary according to the nature of the freight being hauled.
 For instance, hazardous material might involve higher insurance rates.

 Trailer Interchange Insurance

-This is another crucial coverage for a semi truck insurance policy.
-It compensates another vehicle that may be damaged due to your fault in an accident and does not have insurance or does not hold adequate insurance to cover the expenses.
+This is another crucial coverage for a semi-truck insurance policy.
+It compensates for another vehicle that may be damaged due to your fault in an accident and does not have insurance or does not hold adequate insurance to cover the expenses.

 Trucking companies need to have workers’ compensation to cover their employees as a mandatory requirement.